Sunday, September 22, 2024

 October 2023 - Charlotte, NC and Atlanta, GA

 I'm honored to have been invited to speak at a couple of churches in Charlotte and Atlanta for HEAL Collaborative’s series on Alzheimer’s Disease and Dementia!
 HEAL Collaborative is a nonprofit organization focused on Health Education Advocacy and Learning.
-It was wonderful helping to raise awareness about Alzheimer's Disease's disproportionate impact on racial and ethnic minoritized communities.
+It was wonderful raising awareness about Alzheimer's Disease's disproportionate impact on racial and ethnic minoritized communities.

 November 2023